Becontree Heath: Transport

-Becontree Heath is served by the Becontree Heath Bus Station.
+Becontree Heath was served by the former Becontree Heath Bus Station.
 The former station served route 150 (towards Chigwell Row) since 19 March 2016 by BRT East London Transit route EL2 (towards Dagenham Dock).
 The station has been replaced at present by new bus stops along the nearby road while the local council undertakes a construction project involving the building of 170 homes, a pharmacy and a new replacement bus station.